dcsp3/dxp232/agda/MinimalSyntax.lagda.md

 Attempting to assign a body to `GET` will result in a **type error**; enforcing REST correctness at compile time.

 ## 5. Response Cases
-Each response paris a status code with its payload schema
+Each response pairs a status code with its payload schema

 ```agda
 data RespCase : Set where